oopsmonk/documentation/getting-started/1.5/networks/overview.md

 IOTA networks can be private or permissionless:

 - **Private networks:** Access to the Tangle requires permission from the network owner.
 These networks are often run by companies or individuals who want to test an application in a local environment.
-For information about using a private network, see [Private Tangle](root://compass/1.0/overview.md).

 - **Permissionless networks:** Access to the Tangle is public, so any messages you send in these networks are visible to anyone.
 These networks are made up of nodes from all over the world.
 Anyone is free to join the network.